 What is an Audiogram?

-Another common format for audiograms is sharing a video clip of your podcast and embedding closed captions on the video (since many social media users watch videos silently).
-These are sometimes referred to as videograms by our clients and internally at Resonate.
+Another common audiogram format is sharing a video clip of your podcast and embedding closed captions on the video (since many social media users watch videos silently).
+These are sometimes referred to as Videograms by our clients and internally at Resonate.

 What Is the Purpose of an Audiogram?

 The direct goal for audiograms is to let your audience know about your latest episode of the podcast so they can download and listen (and subscribe).
 But the secondary goal is to continue to build podcast brand awareness.

 Whether you get new downloads from your audiogram or not, the beauty of these assets is that they immerse your social media audience in your content even before they leave their social media app.
 So remember that even if you don’t see an immediate uptick in downloads from posting an audiogram, you are still boosting recognition and adding a helpful visual element to your podcast that can go a long way in building your podcast brand awareness.

 Where Should I Share My Audiograms?

 Audiograms and videograms are primarily designed for sharing across all social media platforms.
 We recommend sharing your audiogram on as many channels as possible.